walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 1. Open the Azure Cloud Shell by navigating to **https://shell.azure.com**.
 Log in using your Azure subscription credentials if prompted to do so, select a **PowerShell** session, and accept any prompts.

-2. Run the following command to register the **Microsoft.DataMigration** resource provider.
+2. Run the following command to register the **Microsoft.DataMigration** resource provider:

     ```PowerShell
     Register-AzResourceProvider -ProviderNamespace Microsoft.DataMigration
     ```
     > **Note**: It may take several minutes for the resource provider to register.
 You can proceed to the next task without waiting for the registration to complete.
 You will not use the resource provider until task 3.
     >
-    > You can check the status by running
+    > You can check the status by running:

     > ```PowerShell
     > Get-AzResourceProvider -ProviderNamespace Microsoft.DataMigration | Select-Object ProviderNamespace, RegistrationState, ResourceTypes